 LiftUp serves Routt county residents with an income of 300% or less of the Federal Poverty Level.
 Review the LiftUp Guidelines column below as a first step in determining if you can apply for assistance.

 What if I don’t qualify?
 Can I still get assistance?

-Anyone can access our Grab-n-Go food section daily in the front of our Food Banks during open hours without registering with LiftUp or showing an ID.
-If you are in need of basic items such as a warm coat, a pair of shoes, etc. you can come to the Food Banks to receive a one-time voucher for the Thrift Store to get the specific items listed on the voucher.
+Anyone can access the Grab-N-Go food section daily in the front of our Food Banks without registering with LiftUp or showing an ID.
+If you are in need of basic items such as a warm coat, a pair of shoes, etc. you can come to the Food Banks to receive a one-time voucher for the Thrift Store to items needed.

 How often can I shop for food?

 Food Bank clients can shop once per month for general groceries, and twice per month for fresh produce.
-Additionally, anyone can access our Grab-n-Go section in the front of our Food Banks during our open hours without registering with LiftUp or showing an ID.
+Anyone can access the Grab-N-Go section in the front of the Food Banks during open hours.

 What if I can’t come shop in person?
 Can someone else pick up food for me?

 You can assign a designated person (proxy) to shop for you at the Food Banks.
 Below please find the application and information required to become a Food Bank proxy.